CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/run_your_service.md

    cd <path to the tutorial service directory>
    ```

-2. Run the `docker build` command and tag the container with the same name that conatiner name has in your service manifest
+2. Run the `docker build` command and tag the container with the same name that container name has in your service manifest

     ```bash
     docker build -t testing/assemblyline-service-resultsample .